TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/About.rst

 ..
 Chapter 5, **Modeling the Domain**,

 * :ref:`modeling-the-domain` shows
-  Domain-Driven Design with a practical example.
+  domain-driven design with a practical example.
 It shows how a model can be planned and implemented.

 ..
 Chapter 6, **Setting up the persistence layer**